 This new evidence shows that the over consuming of sugars and other processed carbohydrates (things that readily break down into sugars in the body) are the real culprits behind cardiovascular problems, inflammation, weight gain, diabetes and many other conditions.
 Moderate amounts of fats in the diet are necessary for the delivery of fat-soluble vitamins to your cells.

 Trans-fats ( hydrogenated fats) should be avoided outright, as they are an unhealthy fat.

 It’s exciting to see new scientific evidence focusing on the true reasons contributing to the diseases caused by western diets.
-Finally, the untruths of the sugar and agro industries are finally being exposed.
+Finally, the untruths of the sugar and food-producing industries are finally being exposed.

 Seasoned and crisped chicken skin can be delicious.
 If it’s crisped good enough, many consider this the best part.
 During cooking, you’ll render much of fat out of the skin, which will help to flavor and moisten your chicken meat and the broth.

 If you’re cooking with the bones too, tremendous flavors will leach from the bones, flavoring your chicken and the liquid stock.
 Your chicken will be moist, juicy and very flavorful.
 The stock can then be thickened with corn starch, if you wish and used to flavor side dishes such as vegetables and rice, or potatoes.

 Many chefs and cooks will use the terms Stock and Broth interchangeably.
 But some are adamant that they are two different things.
 A ‘broth’, they say is made when meat, with or without vegetables, is simmered in water to extract the flavors.

 A ‘stock’, they say, is made when meat with bones are simmered in water, also with or without vegetables to extract flavors, for the purpose of making soup, or for thickening as a gravy to flavor side dishes.